C5orf22: Neighboring elements

 C5orf22 closest neighboring element is Drosha, a ribonuclease which is encoded by the minus strand proximal to C5orf22.
 Drosha is a double stranded endoribonuclease that assists with the first step of microRNA biogenesis.

 Structure

 C5orf22 contains 2 globular domains and 3 small disordered regions.
 The molecular-weight is approximately 50 kDa.
 The isoelectric point is 4.7.
 C5orf22 contains relatively average amino acid proportions compared to most proteins.
 There were no significant outliers in abundance of individual amino acids.
 C5orf22 contains several predicted post-translational modifications including phosphorylation sites, ubiquitination sites, glycosylation sites, SH2 domain, and a myristylation site.

 Subcellular distribution

 C5orf22 is most likely to exist as a soluble protein located within the cytoplasm and nucleus.
-Amino acid sequence predictions and immunhistochemical staining support the bilocalization of C5orf22 to cytoplasm and nucleus.
+Amino acid sequence predictions and immunohistochemical staining support the localization of C5orf22 to cytoplasm and nucleus.
 Furthermore, amino acid sequence analysis indicated a predicted partial nuclear localization signal (NLS) from AA 175-185.